nateskate256/lend-your-hands/README.md

 ## Contribution

-This application was a collaborative effort between Sergio Gomez, Nate Shipp, Theresa Pidutti and Cole Winslow
+This application was a collaborative effort between Sergio Gomez, Nate Shipp, Theresa Pidutti and Cole Winslow.

 ## Questions
 For any questions about our Project, contact us via Github <br/>